 A 20-year-old tradition, the Family Fourth at Lake Union is undoubtedly one of America’s best Independence Day fireworks displays.
 Watch the synchronized bursts light up the night at Gas Works Park -- the weather will be perfect!

-The 4th, 5th and 6th of July are all predicted to be rainy days in the Big Apple.
+The 3rd, 4th and 5th of July are all predicted to be rainy days in the Big Apple.
 New Yorkers (and New Jerseyans) may want to consider other plans.

 If we were in a Disney movie, there’d be a perfectly clear sky as the fireworks lit up Cinderella Castle.
-Unfortunately, Orlando’s forecast for July 4th calls for scattered thunderstorms.
+Unfortunately, Orlando’s forecast for the entire holiday weekend calls for scattered thunderstorms.

 It looks like rain for Philly’s Welcome America celebration, too.
 Luckily, there are plenty of other celebratory events besides just the fireworks in the city -- so put on your poncho and get ready to party.